YottaDB/YDBDoc/ProgGuide/commands.rst

 **"POOLLIMIT":<region>:expr**

 VIEW "POOLLIMIT":<region>:expr, where expr is of the form n[%] provides a mechanism for a process that has the potential to "churn" global buffers to limit the potential impact on other processes by restricting the number of global buffers it uses.
 If the expression ends with a per-cent sign (%), the number is taken as an as a percentage of the configured global buffers and otherwise as an ordinal number of preferred buffers; standard M parsing and integer conversions apply.
 Preferred buffer values are limited to between 32 and one less than half the buffer pool inclusive; with the exception of zero (0) or 100 per cent, which turn off the limitation; specifications exceeding those limits provide the value of the nearer limit.
 If the argument specifies "*" for the region, the command applies to all regions. $VIEW("POOLLIMIT",<region>) returns the current value for the region as an ordinal number - zero (0) when there is no limit in place.
 Note that this facility is designed for use by a relatively small subset of processes.
-In addition, MUPIP REORG uses this facility to limit its buffers to a value established by the environment variable gtm_poollimit using the syntax described for VIEW "POOLLIMIT" with a default of 64 if gtm_poollimit is not specified.
-Note that this may slightly slow a standalone REORG but can be overridden by defining gtm_poollimit as 0 or "100%".
+In addition, MUPIP REORG uses this facility to limit its buffers to a value established by the environment variable ydb_poollimit using the syntax described for VIEW "POOLLIMIT" with a default of 64 if ydb_poollimit is not specified.
+Note that this may slightly slow a standalone REORG but can be overridden by defining ydb_poollimit as 0 or "100%".

 **RCTLDUMP**